yliwang/array-1-public/README.md

-# string-1, implement singly linked string, following the project structure in this repository.
+# array-1, implement 2d array, following the project structure in this repository.
-You can only edit code in linked_string.c and main.c,and leave code in linked_string.h un-touched For this assignment, only lstring.c should be submitted
+You can only edit code in array.c and main.c,and leave code in defs.h array.h un-touched For this assignment, only array.c should be submitted